Edgecombe County, North Carolina

 - Present: Edgecombe County continues to be a center for agriculture, manufacturing, and education.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Edgecombe County, North Carolina.
+This timeline provides a concise overview of the key events in the history of Edgecombe County, North Carolina.